Sorry, you need to enable JavaScript to visit this website.

 Cooperation between policy-making and research

 In 1992, following an approach from the then Ministry of Youth and the Arts, the University of Malta set up an Institute of Youth Studies.
-This was later developed into a Programme within the Department of Educational Studies.
-This was later developed into the Department of Youth and Community Studies and now it forms part of the Faculty for Social Wellbeing.
+This was later developed into a Programme within the Department of Educational Studies and then developed into the Department of Youth and Community Studies within Faculty for Social Wellbeing.
 During this time, it has developed extensively both in vision and range of activities.

 Today, the mission of the Department of Youth and Community Studies at the University of Malta is to carry out research within the areas of youth and community studies on its own and in collaboration with other interested bodies.
-It also engages in public debates on issues that concern young people through the organisation of conferences and fora with the aim of contributing to the identification of efficiencies and lacunae in legislation and in the youth service and challenging dominant discourse on youth.
+It also engages in public debates on issues that concern young people through the organisation of conferences and fora to contribute to identifying efficiencies and lacunae in legislation and in the youth service and challenging dominant discourse on youth.

 National Statistics and available data sources

-Young people and the Labour Market.
-2016 This publication presents a snapshot of youths aged between 15 to 34 years and identifies profiles by education, labour status and other social characteristics concerning youth.
+In 2016 NSO published Young people and the Labour Market.
+This publication presents a snapshot of youths aged between 15 to 34 years and identifies profiles by education, labour status and other social characteristics concerning youth.

-The latest revision of the National Youth Policy: Towards 2030 states that a report on the state of young people in Malta will start to be compiled every 5 years.
+The latest revision of the National Youth Policy: Towards 2030 states that a report on the state of young people in Malta will start to be compiled every 5 years in the form of Mirrors and Windows report.

-Moreover, Aġenzija Żgħażagħ in 2012 produced the following research report on a national level entitled: Mirrors and Windows: Maltese Young People's Perception of Themselves, their Families, Communities and Society.
-This research aimed to construct social and cultural characteristics of young people, their views, opportunities and also the difficulties encountered.
+The first Mirrors and Windows report was published in 2012 by Aġenzija Żgħażagħ entitled: Mirrors and Windows: Maltese Young People's Perception of Themselves, their Families, Communities and Society.
+This research aimed to construct social and cultural characteristics of young people, their views, opportunities and difficulties encountered.

 This was then followed up in 2019 by Mirrors and Windows 2: Maltese Young People’s Perceptions, Experiences and Expectations of Education, Employment and Lifestyles.
 The agency is committing to keep issuing the Mirrors and Windows youth report generates an evidence-based picture of young people in Malta.
 The survey focused on young people’s experiences, expectations and views on education, employment, and lifestyles.

-In 2022 Aġenzija Żgħażagħ commissioned Mirrors and Windows 3: Young people perception of Life After Covid-19.
-Similar to the earlier edition of 2012 this research aimed to construct social and cultural characteristics of young people, their views, opportunities and also the difficulties encountered.
+In 2023 Aġenzija Żgħażagħ published Mirrors and Windows 3: Maltese young people’s perception of themselves, their families, communities and society.
+Similar to previous editions this research aimed to construct social and cultural characteristics of young people, their views, opportunities and also the challenges encountered highlighting in particular their personal and social development, their relationships including familial ones, their health and well-being as well as community and environment.

 Also, Aġenzija Żgħażagħ has issued a number of national reports and surveys, amongst which are the following:

 Leisure Trends among Young People in Malta.
-This report, issued in 2013 presents the most common types of leisure activities older children and young people engage in, as well as the amount of time they spend on such activities.
+This report, issued in 2013, presents the most common types of leisure activities older children and young people engage in and the amount of time they spend on such activities.
 The study also identifies barriers that hinder wider participation in leisure activities and how the issue of greater accessibility could be addressed.

 Democratic Participation – Having your voice heard in Europe- through the ballot box.
 This survey was issued in 2014 and it looked into young people’s views on the electoral process and the European Parliament intending to promote European citizenship and strengthen the information and knowledge base of young people in Malta through their active engagement and participation in the democratic process.